llSourcell/Learn_Computer_Vision/README.md

 - https://www.youtube.com/watch?v=a-v5_8VGV0A&list=PLjMXczUzEYcHvw5YYSU92WrY8IwhTuq7p&index=8 10-18
 - my video on YOLO
 #### Reading Assignments
-rest of the readings first half recognition http://vision.cs.utexas.edu/376-spring2018/#Tues_May_1
+- http://vision.cs.utexas.edu/376-spring2018/#Tues_May_1 see the associated readings on this page
 #### Project
 - Classify a car in an image with Tensorflow